JOKeRiino/EZSA_RTScheduler/README.md

-# ESZA_RTScheduler
+# EZSA_RTScheduler

 A real-time scheduler for the M.Sc.
-CS subject EZSA (Realtime Systems in Automotive Computing)
+CS subject EZSA (Realtime Systems in Automotive Computing) at TH Nuremberg

 ## What it does: